Saint Alexander Nevsky Cathedral (Sofia, 20th century)

 Alexander Nevsky, Alexander Pomerantsev, Neo-Byzantine, cathedral, orthodox, church, Byzantine, Anton Mitov, architecture, building, Sofia, Bulgaria, religion, symbol, dome, saint, patron saint, bell tower, icon, Balkans, Balkan Peninsula, Bulgarian, 20th century

-- bells - The church has 12 bells.
-While the heaviest weighs 12 tons, the lightest weighs only 10 kilograms.
+- - The church has 12 bells.
+While the heaviest weighs 12 tons, the lightest weighs only 10 kilograms (22 pounds).

-- gold plates - They were restored in 2001.
-Bulgarian experts covered the four domes in gold plates, each measuring 84 mm in length, 84 mm in width and 0.4 microns in thickness.
+- - They were restored in 2001.
+Bulgarian experts covered the four domes in gold plates, each measuring 84 mm (3.3 in) in length, 84 mm (3.3 in) in width and 0.4 microns in thickness.

 The Saint Alexander Nevsky Cathedral is one of the most famous symbols of Sofia, the capital of Bulgaria.
 It has served as the patriarchal cathedral of the Bulgarian Orthodox Church since 1953.
 The cathedral was named after Saint Alexander Nevsky – patron of the Russian army in the Russo-Turkish War of 1877–1878.

-The foundation stone was laid on 19 February 1882.
-There are two texts buried in the church’s foundations that immortalise the events of the war.
+The foundation stone was laid on February 19, 1882.
+There are two texts buried in the church’s foundations that immortalize the events of the war.
 The cathedral was erected solely through donations from the Bulgarian people.
 The construction was completed in 1912 but owing to the raging wars and political perturbations, it was only officially consecrated in 1924.

 The cathedral was designed by Russian architect Alexander Pomerantsev.
 It is a five-nave, cross-domed basilica in the Neo-Byzantine style.
 Its most striking structural elements are the crossed dome, the complex system of domes and the bell tower.